The-Yak-Collective/yakcollective/projects/astonishing stories/agglomerizing the aesthetic.md

 ---
 *November 29th 2020* • [Benjamin Smith](https://bens.substack.com/)

 Sometimes I just marvel at the world we live in.
-People always bitch about the global, remote workforce—*a race to the bottom, downward pressure on wages*, blah, blah, blah—but here I was getting ready to Virtual HouseGuest with my new girlfriend’s parents for dinner tomorrow, and I was about to get some niche expertise on styling my hair on a Sunday night.
+People always bitch about the global, remote workforce — *a race to the bottom, downward pressure on wages*, blah, blah, blah — but here I was getting ready to Virtual HouseGuest with my new girlfriend’s parents for dinner tomorrow, and I was about to get some niche expertise on styling my hair on a Sunday night.
 When you needed something, no matter how minor, someone, somewhere in the world could help you with it.
 It was amazing!

 ![Justice — https://asterisques.com/](../../assets/astonishing%20stories%206%20agglomerizing%20the%20aesthetic.webp)